alfmunny/kv-storage/README.md

     - Heartbeat from secondary nodes to primary node
     - Regester the secondary nodes onto primary node while receiving heartbeat.
     - Zookeeper
+    - Use a look up table on primary node to mark the shard ID corresponding a specific key

 ![Architect](./architect.png)